-On careful reflection, we might think that the fulfilment of someone’s desire constitutes an addition to that person’s welfare only if that desire has one of a certain set of contents.
-We might think, for example, that the fulfilment of someone’s desire for pleasure, friendship, knowledge, achievement, or autonomy for herself does constitute an addition to her welfare, and that the fulfilment of any desires she might have for others things do not directly benefit her (though, again, the pleasure she derives from their satisfaction does).
-If we think this, it seems we think there is a list of things that constitute anyone’s welfare (Parfit 1984, Appendix I; Brink 1989, 221–36; Griffin 1996, ch.
-2; Crisp 1997, ch.
-3; Gert 1998, 92–4; Arneson 1999a).
+On careful reflection, we might think that the fulfilment of someone’s desire constitutes an addition to that person’s welfare if and only if that desire has one of a certain set of contents.
+We might think, for example, that the fulfilment of someone’s desire for pleasure, friendship, knowledge, achievement, or autonomy for herself does constitute an addition to her welfare, and that the fulfilment of any desires she might have for things that do not fall into these categories do not directly benefit her (though, again, the pleasure she derives from their satisfaction does).
+If we think this, it seems we think there is a list of things that constitute anyone’s welfare (Parfit 1984: Appendix I; Brink 1989: 221–36; Griffin 1996: ch.
+2; Crisp 1997: ch.
+3; Gert 1998: 92–4; Arneson 1999a).

 Insofar as the goods to be promoted are parts of welfare, the theory remains utilitarian.
 There is a lot to be said for utilitarianism.
 Obviously, how lives go is important.
 And there is something deeply attractive (if not downright irresistible) in the idea that morality is fundamentally impartial, i.e., the idea that, at the most fundamental level of morality, everyone is equally important — women and men, strong and weak, rich and poor, Blacks, Whites, Hispanics, Asians, etc. And utilitarianism plausibly interprets this equal importance as dictating that in the calculation of overall welfare a benefit or harm to any one individual counts neither more nor less that the same size benefit or harm to any other individual.